codeforamerica/abq-midyear/index.md

 #### Organization Outcomes

 The first thing we heard from our city partner when we stepped foot in City Hall is to be ‘catalyst for change!’
 No kidding, by the brief it states: “make stakeholders see that change is possible and inexpensive.”
 Another objective is to grow the civic tech community and improve sustainability for new services.
-Lastly, to scale up data opportunities and allow the city to become “information rich, instead of simply data rich.”
+Lastly, to scale up data opportunities and allow the city to become, as Mayor Berry so simply put it:

+<h2 class="quote">“information rich, instead of simply data rich.”</h2>

 </section>